-You may also want to check out our blog post on “Closing Costs 101.”
+You may also want to check out our blog post on “Statement of Adjustments in Real Estate.”

 WHAT KIND OF CLOSING COSTS SHOULD I ANTICIPATE WHEN I BUY A HOME?

 To name a few, you should take in to consideration an appraisal fee, home inspection fee, property transfer tax, GST for new build homes, legal fees, property insurance, pre-paid property tax and/or utility adjustments, maintenance fee adjustment (if it’s a strata home), moving expenses, mortgage and/or title insurance (optional), and a property survey.
 The type of home and when you buy the home will both affect the costs consider.
 To have a buyer’s cost sheet made out for you, contact your realtor.
-You may also want to check out our blog post on “Closing Costs 101.”
+You may also want to check out our blog post on “Cost of Buying a House in BC.”

 DO I NEED TO HIRE A LAWYER OR NOTARTY WHEN I BUY A HOME?

 Yes.
-Every side, whether you are a buyer or a seller, will require a lawyer or notary as representation, production of the statement of adjustments, and facilitation from acceptance to closing.
+Each side, whether you are a buyer or a seller, will require a lawyer or notary as representation, production of the statement of adjustments, and facilitation from acceptance to closing.